data-dynamics/MI4Hybrid/README.md

    * UnPolyModel.m is a class for (non-switched) polynomial models parameter uncertainty in addition.
    * UnPolyModel.m is a subclass of PolyModel.m

+4. PWAModel.m is a class for (non-switched) piece-wise affine models without noise

-4. bounded_noise.m is a function generating l_p norm bounded noise (a matrix) whose number of rows is the noise dimension and number of columns is the time horizon.
+5. bounded_noise.m is a function generating l_p norm bounded noise (a matrix) whose number of rows is the noise dimension and number of columns is the time horizon.

-5. swarx_sim.m is a function that generates simulated I/O data for ARX models defined on ARXmodel.m or UnARXmodel.m
+6. swarx_sim.m is a function that generates simulated I/O data for ARX models defined on ARXmodel.m or UnARXmodel.m

-6. swss_sim.m is a function that generates simulated I/O data for state-space models defined on StateSpace.m or UnStateSpace.m
+7. swss_sim.m is a function that generates simulated I/O data for state-space models defined on StateSpace.m or UnStateSpace.m

-7. poly_sim.m is a function that generates simulated I/O data for polynomial models defined on PolyModel.m or UnPolyModel.m
+8. poly_sim.m is a function that generates simulated I/O data for polynomial models defined on PolyModel.m or UnPolyModel.m

+9. pwa_sim.m is a function that generates simulated I/O data for piece-wise affine models defined on PWAModel.m

-8. invalidation_arx.m is a function that applies an invalidation algorithm to non-switched ARX models.
+10. invalidation_arx.m is a function that applies an invalidation algorithm to non-switched ARX models.

-9. invalidation_ss.m is a function that applies an invalidation algorithm to non-switched state-space models.
+11. invalidation_ss.m is a function that applies an invalidation algorithm to non-switched state-space models.

-10. invalidation_sarx_milp.m is a function that applies an invalidation algorithm to any switched or non-switched ARX models.
+12. invalidation_sarx_milp.m is a function that applies an invalidation algorithm to any switched or non-switched ARX models.

-11. invalidation_swa_milp.m is a function that applies an invalidation algorithm to any switched or non-switched state-space models.
+13. invalidation_swa_milp.m is a function that applies an invalidation algorithm to any switched or non-switched state-space models.

-12. invalidation_poly.m is a function that appplies an invalidation algorithm to any certain or uncertain polynomial state-space models.
+14. invalidation_poly.m is a function that applies an invalidation algorithm to any certain or uncertain polynomial state-space models.

+15. invalidation_pwa.m is a function that applies an invalidation algorithm to any certain piece-wise affine models.

-13. tdet_poly.m is a function that checks whether a fault model sysf is T-detectable for a system model sys for a given T.
+16. tdet_poly.m is a function that checks whether a fault model sysf is T-detectable for a system model sys for a given T.

 #####In the folder "examples":

-Examples for switched, non-switched ARX/state-space and polynomial model invalidation using different functions.
+Examples for switched, non-switched ARX/state-space, polynomial and PWA model invalidation using different functions.

 #####In the folder "extras":